 The SFC and the CSRC may consider extending the MRF scheme to include other types of products in future.

-Mainland fund managers that wish to apply for SFC authorisation of their funds for distributing in Hong Kong have to meet the following requirements:
+Mainland fund managers that wish to apply for SFC authorization of their funds for distributing in Hong Kong have to meet the following requirements:

 - the fund is established and managed and operates in accordance with Mainland laws and regulations and its constitutive documents;